Exciting private Flores & Komodo round trip 15 days/14 nights

 An exciting boat trip to the Islands in Maumere Bay to the islands of Pulau Pangahbatang, Pulau Babi awaits you today.
 Let yourself be surprised by beautiful snorkeling areas, picnic and shell collecting on white coral beaches and encounters with friendly people in picturesque fishing villages.
 It is not uncommon to encounter schools of dolphins on the crossing.

 We start this boat trip with a short drive to the village of Nangahale, where you can see how sea salt is refined and boats are built.
 Then you board a fisherman's boat with a guide and travel from island to island with snorkeling stops and visits to the small settlements.
 At Pulau Babi, in the shade of mangroves, we will serve you a picnic lunch you have brought with you.
+Accommodation is again in Hotel in Maumere Bay

-From Maumere to Moni village at the foot of Kelimutu
+from Maumere to Moni village at the foot of Kelimutu

 In the morning we visit the market in Maumere (Pasar Alok) and the Bajo village Wuring.
 Then we drive to the mountain village Watublapi or Dokar with a long history of Ikat weaving.
 Here, we visit a demonstration of the weaving of Ikat fabrics and each step starting with spinning and dyeing of cotton up to the finished Ikat are vividly explained.
 Then we visit the Bikon Blewut Anthropology Museum in Ledalero, the viewpoint of Nilo with a large Holy Mary statue and continue to Paga Beach (with possibility for lunch) and have some time to relax on the wonderful Koka Beach.
 Then we visit the traditional village Sikka on the South coast of Flores.
 Enjoy wonderful views of the countryside with plantations and small mountain villages.
 In Sikka we visit a very interesting 150 years old Portuguese Church.
 Then we continue to Moni with stop at Wolowaru, where you can see traditional Lio houses.
 Accommodation in a bungalow in Kelimutu Eco Lodge which is remote located surrounded by beautiful natur just outside the Moni village.